LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/writing-a-jolt-specification.md

 ]
 ```

-**Note:** [&5].tags[ ] is used on the RHS because the “results” array index is five levels up from categoryLabel, i.e., categoryLabel -> selectedCategories index -> selectedCategories key ->  categoryGroups index -> categoryGroups key -> results index.
+[&5].tags[ ] is used on the RHS because the “results” array index is five levels up from categoryLabel, i.e., categoryLabel -> selectedCategories index -> selectedCategories key ->  categoryGroups index -> categoryGroups key -> results index.

 **Transformed output**
 ```JSON